 Yes, organizations such as Central Building Research Institute (CBRI) and many state government sponsored housing boards are out there working on this issue.
 However, none of them other than a few companies like Champion Prefabs have truly worked on this problem and taken it in their hands.
 Not many have been able to popularize the aesthetic and practical housing designs which are comfortable and affordable for all.

-Rapid growth of conventional constructions have led to serious depletion of the river sand in several regions in India like Kerala.
+Rapid growth of conventional constructions has led to serious depletion of the river sand in several regions in India like Kerala.
 The river sand here has become very scarce.

 Factory sand has become available which is nothing but crushed rock- used as an alternative.
 The availability of river sand has depleted to a level that the prices have risen from a few hundred rupees to Rs.
 10,000/ cubic meter.